Code-Institute-Submissions/safetree/README.md

 ## Deployment

-The site is deployed on github pages.
+The site is deployed on GitHub pages.
 The setup involved was:

-- Using Git, I pushed all my committed code to my respository at [https://github.com/cjcon90/safetree](https://github.com/cjcon90/safetree).
+- Using Git, I pushed all my committed code to my repository at [https://github.com/cjcon90/safetree](https://github.com/cjcon90/safetree).
 - Opened the settings tab in my project repository
 - Scrolled down to 'Github Pages' section
-- Selected 'main' branch and 'root' folder to deploy to github pages, and pressed 'Save'
+- Selected 'main' branch and 'root' folder to deploy to GitHub pages, and pressed 'Save'
 - Navigated to https://cjcon90.github.io/safetree/ to view deployed website
 - Github Pages deployment is automatically updated with every push
-- Project can be downloaded as a .zip file by clicking green 'Code' button in project repository and pressing 'Download ZIP'
+- Project can be downloaded as a .zip file by clicking the green 'Code' button in the project repository and pressing 'Download ZIP'
-- Alternatively project can be cloned by entering `git clone git@github.com:cjcon90/safetree.git` in terminal.
+- Alternatively project can be cloned by entering `git clone git@github.com:cjcon90/safetree.git` in the terminal.

 ## Credits & Resources